AlchemicRaker/ts-chess/README.md

 Castling and en passant can be input in Algebraic Notation as above, or in from-to notation for the king or pawn being moved.
 In all cases, pawn promotion uses `=` syntax, for instance `c8=Q` or `b7c8=Q`.

+# usage

+Clone the repository, install dependencies with `npm install`, and run the game with `npm run start`.

+Games can be recreated or resumed from a list of moves, as seen in `index.ts` using `restoreGameFromMoves()`, but this is not supported from the cli yet.

 # sample play:

 ```